-Chickenpox rash usually appears on the upper body about 1 or 2 days after the first symptoms develop.
-The trunk usually is most affected, the arms and legs the least.
+The chickenpox rash usually appears on the upper body about 1 or 2 days after the first symptoms start.
+The trunk usually is most affected, and the arms and legs the least.
 The rash also may spread to the scalp, face, nose, and mouth.
 In rare cases, it spreads into the eyelid lining (conjunctiva), into the clear covering over the eye (cornea), inside the throat, or into the genital area.

-It takes about 1 or 2 days for a chickenpox red spot (macule) to go through all its stages, including drying and crusting over.
-New red spots continue to develop every day for as long as 5 to 7 days.
+It takes about 1 or 2 days for a chickenpox red spot (macule) to go through all its stages:

 Skin infection is the most common complication for children under age 5.
-Skin infection can develop after scratching the rash, which allows bacteria from the skin or under the fingernails to get into a chickenpox blister.
-This condition can become serious if it is not treated.
-An infected blister also may develop into a scar.
+Skin infection can form after the rash is scratched.
+Scratching allows bacteria from the skin or under the fingernails to get into a chickenpox blister.
+The infection can become serious if it isn't treated.
+An infected blister also may leave a scar.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.